publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch69/m__us_usc_t42_s5304.md

  __Revolving Loan Funds__

 [Pub.
-L. 102–139, title II][/us/pl/102/139], Oct.
+L. 102–139, title II][/us/pl/102/139/tII], Oct.
 28, 1991, [105 Stat.
 752][/us/stat/105/752], provided:

 > “That after September 30, 1991, notwithstanding section 909 of the Cranston-Gonzalez National Affordable Housing Act ([Public Law 101–625][/us/pl/101/625]) \[set out above\], no funds provided or heretofore provided in this or any other appropriations Act shall be used to establish or supplement a revolving fund under section 104(h) of the Housing and Community Development Act of 1974 \[[42 U.S.C.
 5304(h)][/us/usc/t42/s5304/h]\], as amended.”

 Similar provisions were contained in the following prior appropriation acts:

     [Pub.
-L. 101–507, title II][/us/pl/101/507], Nov.
+L. 101–507, title II][/us/pl/101/507/tII], Nov.
 5, 1990, [104 Stat.
 1365][/us/stat/104/1365].

     [Pub.
-L. 101–144, title II][/us/pl/101/144], Nov.
+L. 101–144, title II][/us/pl/101/144/tII], Nov.
 9, 1989, [103 Stat.
 850][/us/stat/103/850].

  __Report to Congress Concerning Conversion of Rental Housing to Condominium or Cooperative Ownership__

     [Pub.
-L. 96–153, title I, § 109(b)][/us/pl/96/153/s109/b], Dec.
+L. 96–153, title I][/us/pl/96/153/tI], § 109(b), Dec.
 21, 1979, [93 Stat.
 1105][/us/stat/93/1105], directed Secretary of Housing and Urban Development, not later than six months after Dec.
 12, 1979, to submit a report to Congress concerning conversion of rental housing to condominium or cooperative ownership, which report was to include an estimate of number of such conversions which have occurred since 1970, a projection of number of such conversions estimated to occur during period 1980 through 1985, an assessment of impact that such conversions have had or are likely to have on availability of housing to lower income persons, an assessment of extent to which such conversions are concentrated in certain areas or types of areas of country, and an assessment of factors contributing to increase in such conversions, and which report was also to include recommendations concerning alternative means to minimize the adverse impact that such conversions may have on lower income persons.

  __Floodplain Management__